atmargi12/double_descent/_posts/2023-11-08-double_descent.md

 This project was implemented using Google Colab, which proved to be restrictive for adopting more complex models.
 A key part of the double descent phenomenon is overparameterization, and so complex models that are additionally overparameterized will require more powerful computing resources beyond what we used.
 Furthermore, additional computing power can allow for this project to be expanded to more complicated datasets and tasks.
 MNIST classification is computationally inexpensive, though invoking double descent in more complex tasks such as text generation in natural language processing was not feasible using Google Colab.
 Future projects that follow this work should keep computational limitations in mind when choosing models and datasets.

 During the planning process of this project, we discussed using a more rigorous voting system than what is traditionally found in ensemble model projects.
 Effectively, each model would have a weight associated with how much influence its output should have on the overall ensemble output.
 For $n$ models, each model could start with, say, a weight of $1/n$.
 Then, after producing each model's vector output, the categorical cross-entropy loss with respect the true output could be computed, and the weights of each model could be updated such that each model has its weight decreased by some amount proportional to the calculated loss.
 Then, these weights could be normalized using the softmax function.
 This would be repeated for each level of parameterization.
 Due to resource constraints, learning both the model weights and ensemble weights at each level of ensemble parameterization was not feasible given the size of the models we built, as well as the number of epochs we trained over.
 Future studies may wish to implement this method, however, to produce a more robust ensemble for classification.

+***

+## Reproducibility Statement

+To ensure reproducibility, we have included the codebase used for this project, as well as the above description of our data, models, and methods.